SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Materials and Methods

 \subsection{Humanoid Motion Dataset}

-Our motion dataset is built from a large-scale motion-capture corpus comprising recordings from 170 human subjects.
-The participants include a balanced mix of male and female actors, with body heights ranging from 145 cm to 199 cm (mean = 174.3 cm, std = 10.9 cm), approximately following a normal distribution.
+Our motion dataset is built from a large-scale motion-capture collection with a balanced mix of male and female performers.
 The dataset spans a broad spectrum of everyday human behaviors, including locomotion, daily activities, gesturing, and a diverse set of combat motions with varied stylistic expressions.
 Clip durations range from 1 to 180 seconds.
-In total, the collection covers thousands of unique motion behaviors, with most actions performed by multiple subjects across multiple takes, providing rich intra- and inter-subject variation, as can be seen in \cref{fig:dataset_panorama}.
-Our in-house dataset contains 700 hours of human motion, resulting in 100+ million frames at 50Hz.
-The human motion is then retargeted to the humanoid using GMR \citep{joao2025gmr}.
+In total, the collection covers thousands of unique motion behaviors, with most actions performed by multiple subjects across multiple takes, providing rich intra- and inter-subject variation, as can be seen in \Cref{fig:dataset_panorama}.
+The source dataset contains approximately 700 hours of human motion.
+After retargeting to the Unitree G1 using GMR~\citep{joao2025gmr} and PyRoki~\citep{kim2025pyroki}, we filter out physically implausible motions (e.g., stair climbing, seated activities) that cannot be executed on the target robot, yielding 611 hours of training data (100+ million frames at 50 Hz).